veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

 ---
-title: "Getting started with Anka Build Cloud on Linux using Docker"
+title: "Anka Build Cloud on Linux"
-linkTitle: "Run Anka Build Cloud on Linux using Docker"
+linkTitle: "Anka Build Cloud on Linux using Docker"
 weight: 2
 description: >
-  Set up your Anka Build Cloud on Linux.
+  Set up your Anka Build Cloud on Linux using Docker.
 ---

 Welcome!
 This tutorial guides you through setting up your Anka Build Cloud on Linux using Docker and Docker-Compose.